Ishogbon/movies-resizer/README.md

 ## Contact

-For any questions or issues, please contact [your email] or visit [your GitHub profile](https://github.com/yourusername).
+For any questions or issues, please contact [ishogbon@gmail.com] or visit [your GitHub profile](https://github.com/Ishogbon).

 ---